grassrootseconomics/docs.grassecon.org/docs/edu/training.md

 1. The group trained should have the understanding, capacity and ability to:
-    1. create a clear statement of commitment, with **intent to issue and redeem** a CIC as a voucher for stated goods and services.
+    1. create a clear statement of commitment, with **intent to issue and redeem** a CAV as a voucher for stated goods and services.
-    2. plan and navigate the steps toward CIC implementation
+    2. plan and navigate the steps toward CAV implementation
     3. Work with stakeholders to support the process
 2. The group will further explore
-    4. the commitments, risks and obligations associated with issuing a CIC
+    4. the commitments, risks and obligations associated with issuing a CAV
-    5. how to bring on more community and external support and acceptance of their CIC
+    5. how to bring on more community and external support and acceptance of their CAV
-    6. reciprocity, trade balance, what backs a CIC locally
+    6. reciprocity, trade balance, what backs a CAV locally
-    7. their relationship to the local economy and other community members and their role as a stakeholder in the creation of CICs and an optimal community economy.
+    7. their relationship to the local economy and other community members and their role as a stakeholder in the creation of CAVs and an optimal community economy.

 ### Logistics

 1. **Scripted** in various languages for facilitators to follow along.
-This document guides a facilitator through the process of teaching several exercises: Additional material can be found at [CIC Frequently Asked Questions (FAQ)](https://docs.google.com/document/d/1qtlOEL4pqW1vOL893BaXH9OqRSAO3k0q2eWbVIkxEvU/edit?usp=sharing).
+This document guides a facilitator through the process of teaching several exercises: Additional material can be found at [CAV Frequently Asked Questions (FAQ)](https://docs.google.com/document/d/1qtlOEL4pqW1vOL893BaXH9OqRSAO3k0q2eWbVIkxEvU/edit?usp=sharing).
 2. **Duration:** Roughly 6 hours is enough time to go through the topics, exercises and discussions.
-A follow-up session once a training group has developed their CIC agreement is also necessary.
+A follow-up session once a training group has developed their CAV agreement is also necessary.
-3. **Facilitation:** Minimum 1 facilitator with experience training other groups and being part of a CIC.
+3. **Facilitation:** Minimum 1 facilitator with experience training other groups and being part of a CAV.
 Having assistance or co-facilitators can help to hold different roles during exercises.
 Any mediators should also be trained and it is highly recommended to include local leaders and administration such as chief and sub-chiefs as they will be asked to validate community agreements.
 4. **Materials:**
 1. Facilitators should have:
         1. A visible writing surface (white/black board, flipchart, manila or large paper and the ability to fix those papers on the wall).